10 Essential Storage Crops You Need To Grow

 Storage containers

 Plastic food storage bins are any gardener’s best friend.
 We use them for harvesting all season long and then store potatoes, corn, and other crops in them during the winter months.
 You can purchase them new.
-But we’ve found they’re easy to come by used on FB Marketplace or Craigslist as many grocery stores, restaurants, or food distributers are looking to get rid of them.
+But we’ve found they’re easy to come by used on FB Marketplace or Craigslist as many grocery stores, restaurants, or food distributors are looking to get rid of them.
 Food grade 5-gallon buckets also come in handy – we got some used ones recently from the local donut shop!

 Aside from that, use what you have.
 Cardboard boxes, brown paper bags, laundry baskets, storage bins, empty dresser drawers, mason jars.
 They don’t need to look pretty; just be functional for storage!